MiaoshiqiLiu/My_personal_site/content/home/teaching.md

 This is an example of using the *custom* widget to create your own homepage section.

-I do not know whether this change will work.
+I do not know whether this change will work. and let's see whether the link will work.

+To see my CV, please click here: {{% staticref "files/cv.pdf" %}}Download my CV{{% /staticref %}}